bhartong/CS320-Software_Test_Automation_And_QA/README.md

 I interpret user needs by going over what they expect the program to do.
 Using this information, I write out requirements that will lead to the creation of tests that will verify the program requirements.

 <h2><b>How do I approach designing software?</b></h2>

+I approch designing software by taking down all the expected requirements of the program.
+Using this information I try to break the program into as many pieces that I can.
+I then write and test each of these sections separately verifying they work as expected.
+After making sure those parts work, I start to combine them together and test again to verify functionality.